Skip to Content

 Razo cooking on Burbank Boulevard.
 Photo by Hadley Tomicki for L.A.
 TACO.

-Razo, friendly and studious as he concentrates intensely on each step of his cooking process, looks to be enjoying his new realm, a traffic-fluxed, commercial stretch of Burbank Boulevard that must be a far cry from the high-end restaurants in Russia he recently oversaw.
+Razo, friendly and studious as he concentrates intensely on each step of his cooking process, looks to be enjoying his new domain: a traffic-fluxed, commercial stretch of Burbank Boulevard that surely must be a far cry from the high-end restaurants in Russia he was recently overseeing.

 “There are no opportunities over there,” he tells L.A.
-TACO in Russian, recalling the tarnished country he left behind.
+TACO in Russian, recalling the tarnished country he ran from.
 “You can't even say words.
 Even if you mention words like ‘weed,’ you can be arrested… and they send young men off to war."

 Razo putting his handmade sauces on the tacos at Razo's Fish Tacos.